MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/ask-copilot.md

 ## Enable Bing search

-When you enter a question in the Copilot sidecar, you're prompted to [enable Bing search](/power-platform/admin/geographical-availability-copilot#turn-on-copilots-and-generative-ai-features-1) if it isn't enabled already:
+When you enter a question in the Copilot sidecar, you're prompted to enable Bing search if it isn't enabled already.

-`Some of the questions you ask may require Copilot to use Bing to search resources that are outside of your organization.
-Is that okay?` <br />
-Choose from the available options: <br />
-`- Yes, but just for this question` <br />
-`- Yes, until I close this chat` <br />
-`- No, not now`

 You can also select the gear icon next to Bing search in the Copilot sidecar and switch the toggle for Bing search to the on position.
 Once enabled, `Bing search is enabled` appears next to the icon.